kubeshop/testkube/docs/docs/testkube-cloud/articles/status-pages.md

 Stakeholder Awareness: Promote awareness of the status page among your stakeholders, including both internal teams and external users.

-Feedback Loop: Encourage users to provide feedback on the status page's usefulness and clarity.
+Feedback Loop: Encourage your users to provide feedback on the status page's usefulness and clarity.
 Use this feedback to make improvements.

 ### Custom Slugs Configuration